How does Daily chess work?

 Starting a new Daily game

-From your home-page, on the right side of the screen, you'll see the options for starting a new game.
+From your home-page, hover over 'play' on the left hand menu and click 'new game'.
 Click on the ‘time’ option and set the time to 1 day or more.
 This is the first step to making sure the game you create is a Daily game, and not a Live game.

 - Play - Create an open challenge to anyone on the site by choosing a Game Type (Standard or Chess 960) and Time Control, and clicking the "Play" button.
 It's that easy!